digitaltwinconsortium/ManufacturingOntologies/README.md

         kubectl apply -f UA-CloudPublisher.yaml

-Note: On Azure Kubernetes Services Edge Essentials, you can get the IP address of your Kubernetes cluster via `Get-AksEdgeNodeAddr`.
+Note: On Azure Kubernetes Services Edge Essentials, you can get the IP address of your Kubernetes cluster by running `Get-AksEdgeNodeAddr` from a **Powershell** window.

-Note: You can query for the external Kubernetes port of your UA Cloud Publisher service via `kubectl get services -n <namespace>`.
+Note: You can query for the external Kubernetes port of your UA Cloud Publisher service by running `kubectl get services -n <namespace>` from a **Powershell** window.

 <img src="Docs/publisher.png" alt="publisher" width="900" />